mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 you've created the layer, you can't change its type.

 For the next exercise, we're going to be creating new features which describe areas.
 For such features, you'll need to create a polygon dataset.

-To do so, click on the :guilabel:`Polygon` radio button:
+* Click on the :guilabel:`Polygon` radio button:

 .. image:: ../_static/create_vector_data/002.png
    :align: center